Manuel Lujan Jr.: Secretary of the Interior (1989–1993)

-Beginning with Ronald Reagan's inauguration in 1981, Lujan was often mentioned as a potential nominee for Interior Secretary.
+Beginning with Ronald Reagan's inauguration in 1981, Lujan was often mentioned as a potential nominee for interior secretary.
 Along with Dick Cheney, he was one of the top contenders to replace James G. Watt following his resignation, although the position eventually went to William Clark.

-When the Bush transition team approached Lujan about the job in late 1988, he declined to accept it – but changed his mind only after a personal appeal from the president-elect.
+When the Bush transition team approached Lujan about the job in late 1988, he declined to accept it, but changed his mind only after a personal appeal from the president-elect.
 After the tenure of James Watt and Donald Hodel, Lujan was widely regarded as a moderate at the time of his unanimous confirmation in February 1989.
 His nomination faced little opposition, although some environmental groups criticized his congressional voting record (the League of Conservation Voters gave Lujan a 23 percent career rating).

 Early tenure

 Just months into his term, Lujan came under criticism from conservationists and the media for his hands-off approach to policy and his gaffe-prone speeches.
-In one oft-quoted error, he told a reporter that the federal government received royalty payments for certain mineral rights — only to later admit "I didn't know what I was talking about."
+In one oft-quoted error, he told a reporter that the federal government received royalty payments for certain mineral rights, only to later admit "I didn't know what I was talking about."

 Offshore oil drilling

 As the chairman of a White House task force studying offshore oil drilling, Lujan expressed his strong support for drilling off the California coast in a speech to western governors.
-Nineteen members of the California congressional delegation—all Democrats—and Republican Governor Pete Wilson called for Lujan to resign from the study group because he was prejudiced to one point of view but Lujan declined to step down from the post.
+19 members of the California congressional delegation — all Democrats — and Republican Governor Pete Wilson called for Lujan to resign from the study group because he was prejudiced to one point of view but Lujan declined to step down.

 As the administration point man on offshore drilling, he opposed Democratic efforts to halt the practice after the Exxon Valdez oil spill in April 1989.

 Endangered Species Act

 Although Lujan gained more respect throughout his term, he remained a lightning rod for environmentalists.
-In a 1990 interview, Lujan described the Endangered Species Act as "too tough," and said it may not be necessary to "save every subspecies."
-The Bush administration distanced itself from Lujan's position at time when newspapers had just begun to write about the Interior Secretary's rebound from earlier public relations woes.
+In a 1990 interview, he described the Endangered Species Act as "too tough", and said it may not be necessary to "save every subspecies".
+The Bush administration distanced itself from Lujan's position at a time when newspapers had just begun to write about the interior secretary's rebound from earlier public relations woes.